MicrosoftDocs/azure-devops-docs/docs/repos/git/use-ssh-keys-to-authenticate.md

 - Windows systems running [Git for Windows](https://www.git-scm.com/download/win)

 > [!TIP]
-> On Windows, we recommended the use of [Git Credential Manager](set-up-credential-managers.md).
+> On Windows, we recommend the use of [Git Credential Manager](set-up-credential-managers.md) instead of SSH.

 ### Step 1: Create your SSH keys